- Adding mulch to your landscaping can help prevent severe erosion.

 - Keeping soil cool

 - Suppressing weed growth

 - Preventing erosion

-Even when your yard doesn’t have much slope, water and wind can initiate erosion.
+Even if it appears as though your yard doesn’t have much slope, water and wind can still initiate erosion.
 By using preventative measures, like adding mulch to your landscaping, you can decrease the likelihood of erosion in your yard.
-Mulch helps to absorb the impact of raindrops before they even hit your landscaping, and mulch will endure any effects of weather before they impact the underlying yard.
+Mulch will absorb any effects of weather before it has a chance to threaten the underlying garden.

 Increase your curb appeal with mulch

-Additionally, hardwood mulch can add an interesting touch to any front yard garden.
-You can buy more than you need in the spring and then, when temperatures cool off and flowers begin to die off in the fall, you can completely cover your landscaped area.
-When mulch covers your gardening area, the soil beneath it does not freeze as deeply, as the mulch acts as a sort of insulation for the ground.
-As spring rolls around and snow disappears, you’ll want to remove excess mulch from around your flowers to give them the space they need to grow.
+Additionally, hardwood mulch can add curb appeal to a front yard garden.
+Purchase more hardwood mulch than you need to fill your garden in the spring.
+Then, when the temperatures cool down and flowers begin to die off in the fall, completely cover your landscaped area with the extra mulch.
+This extra layer of protection acts as a sort of insulation for the ground, and the soil doesn’t freeze as deeply.
+When the next spring rolls around, remove excess mulch from around your flowers to give them the space they need to grow again.

 Time to mulch

 Some landscaping trends come and go, but mulch will always remain a gardening and landscaping staple.
 From its functionality to its visual appeal, mulch is a universal way to upgrade your garden.
 Plus, the variety of organic and inorganic mulches provide homeowners with plenty of options to diversify the elements in their yards.